Research Integrity Annual Statement 2022

 Monitoring and reporting

-Queries, allegations or investigations relating to research misconduct are recorded by the research integrity adviser.
-In accordance with our Misconduct in Research Policy, all concerns are reported to the Institute Director, all preliminary misconduct investigations are reported to the Chair of the Board of Directors and all formal investigations are reported to CRUK and any other funder of the research.
-Investigations concerning researchers and data generated at external organisations are reported to the relevant funders and employers.
+Queries relating to breaches of research integrity or allegations of research misconduct and investigations are recorded by the Head of the Research Integrity Service.
+In accordance with our Misconduct in Research Policy, the Head of the Research Integrity Service reports all concerns and initial informal investigations to the Institute Director.
+Preliminary misconduct investigations are reported to the Chair of the Board of Directors and all formal investigations are reported to CRUK and any other funder of the research/researcher concerned.
+Investigations involving researchers and data generated at external organisations are reported to the relevant funders and employers.
 Any problems identified in publications are reported directly to the journal concerned.

 Section 2B Changes and developments during the period under review